Are you planning a trip to Bohol? Then you are likely looking for reliable and up-to-date information on the ferry services between these two places.

 That’s the ticket office from Ocean Jet right in front of the entrance to the Ferry Pier.
 You don’t need to prebook your ticket, unless it’s an important holiday where the Filipinos want to go home to their families and the boats tend to be fully booked (Christmas, Easter & Independence Day – 12 June).

-The employees at the port check all your begs, similar like at the airport.
+The employees at the port check all your bags, similar like at the airport.

 The waiting room in Cebu’s Port.
 There are usually some Filipino musicians, creating a friendly atmosphere in the otherwise cool and boring hall.